 Also called Avgolemono, this soup is fresh and cozy at the same time.
 A classic Greek soup that will make you think of summertime even in the dead of winter.

 - 1 tbsp olive oil

-- 1 medium leek, cleaned, sliced lengthwise and chopped into half moons
+- 1 medium leek cleaned, sliced into half moons

 - 4 boneless skinless chicken thighs